-Getting a new washing machine is more daunting task than you can ever imagine, especially if you’re not well versed with the terminologies and their types.
+Getting a new washing machine is a more daunting task than you can ever imagine, especially if you’re not well versed with the terminologies and their types.
 On top of that, there are so many models to choose from in any budget that you’d wish you had not decided to buy a washing machine in the first place.
 To help you in your decision, we’ve compiled a simple buying guide that helps you understand the two main types of washing machines and their features better.
-Keep in mind we’re only covering fully automatics and won’t talk about the semi automatics.
+Keep in mind we’re only covering fully automatics and won’t talk about the semi-automatics.

-Of course, this is the first question that comes to the mind when going for a fully automatic washing machine.
+Of course, this is the first question that comes to mind when going for a fully automatic washing machine.
 The most obvious difference between the two is in the way you load the clothes in the machine.
 Top loading machines have a vertical tub where you put your laundry from the top door.
-On the other hand, front loading washing machines come with a front door and a horizontally aligned drum.
+On the other hand, front-loading washing machines come with a front door and a horizontally aligned drum.

 Mode of washing